Home » Blog » Design » 5 Ingredients for Cooking a Creative WordPress Portfolio

 5. Be Regular and Consistent

-The plus is, if you want to make it interesting and add an extra flavor to it, you can create a blog.
+The plus is, that if you want to make it interesting and add an extra flavor to it, you can create a blog.
 This will keep your portfolio alive and people will continue checking it.

 Starting a blog helps with SEO improvements.
 It will get you in higher positions in the search engines, it will make your personal brand more popular, especially compared to the competition.